 When you’re looking to bring in new patients to increase appointments and revenue, branding can only get you part of the way there.
 Your practice also needs to consider implementing a marketing strategy.
 But which do you choose: mass marketing or direct marketing?
 Much like branding, mass marketing promotes a message toward a wide audience.
 However, direct marketing takes a more targeted approach.

 Think of direct response marketing as the yin to branding’s yang.
-Whereas branding is mostly driven to create a certain image of your medical office for the patient, direct marketing takes a more objective approach.
-Direct marketing is a data-driven discipline to encourage immediate consumer interaction with a target audience through creative communication that establishes and maintains an ongoing one-on-one relationship with a patient.
-You need a healthy balance of both to unleash your medical office’s true marketing potential.
-Direct marketing offers many benefits that branding can’t, such as:
+Direct marketing is data-driven and encourages immediate consumer interaction with the target audience.
+It uses creative communication that establishes and maintains an ongoing 1-on-1 relationship with a patient.
+You need a healthy balance of branding and direct marketing to unleash your practice’s true potential.

 Benefits of Direct Marketing